Platinum coin: History

 In the late 1820s, the British Royal Mint produced several trial coins as part of experiments on the use of platinum in coins.
 One of these coins has the same diameter as a farthing and a weak relief owing to the high hardness of platinum.
 The 1812 Pattern 9 Pence Bank Token (S3773A) was used for the obverse and the farthing of 1825 for the reverse parts of this coin.
 No dies were manufactured for these experiments, so expired dies of the corresponding coins were used instead.
 Coins minted using dies from two different coins are called mules.
-The coin bears the year of 1825, but was likely printed at a later date.
+The coin bears the year of 1825 but was likely printed at a later date.
 Like all test coins, the platinum farthing has a high historic and numismatic value.
 This coin is also interesting because it features the portrait of the already deceased monarch George III (1738–1820).

-The only case when platinum coins were used as a regular national currency was in Russia, where coins were circulated between 1828 and 1845.
-These coins proved to be impractical: platinum resembles many less expensive metals, and, unlike the more malleable and ductile silver and gold, it is very difficult to work.
-However, merchants valued platinum coins because their higher melting point meant that they were less likely to be melted in a house fire like gold or silver coins would be.
-The minting of platinum coins resumed only after 130 years.
+Platinum coins were used as a regular national currency in Russia, where coins were circulated between 1828 and 1845.
+Merchants valued platinum coins because their higher melting point meant that they were less likely to be melted in a house fire like gold or silver coins often were.
+After ceasing production in 1845, the minting of platinum coins resumed in 1977.
 Between 1977 and 1980, in preparation for the 1980 Summer Olympics, the Soviet Union produced five commemorative coin sets, and since 1988 commemorative platinum coins were issued every year.
 The practice of regularly issuing platinum coins has continued in modern Russia, and since 1992 the Central Bank of Russia has released 16 sets of platinum coins.

-Since 1983, other countries have begun regular minting of platinum coins.
-The most notable examples are the Platinum cat, and Platinum Noble by the Isle of Man, Canadian Platinum Maple Leaf, Chinese Platinum Panda and Australian Platinum Koala.
+Since 1983, other countries have begun regularly minting platinum coins.
+Notable examples include the Platinum cat, and Platinum Noble by the Isle of Man, Canadian Platinum Maple Leaf, Chinese Platinum Panda and Australian Platinum Koala.

 The minting of a trillion-dollar platinum coin was proposed as a solution to the 2023 United States debt-ceiling crisis.